agabor/docs/_includes/rest/objects.md

 ### Relations

- In order to update `Relation` types, Parse provides special operators to atomically add and remove objects to a relation.
+ In order to update `Relation` types, MSG provides special operators to atomically add and remove objects to a relation.
 So, we can add an object to a relation like so:

 <div class="language-toggle">
 <pre><code class="bash">